Autherine Lucy: Later life and death

 After Lucy was expelled from the university, Marshall was so concerned about her safety that he brought her to New York to stay in his home with him and his wife, Cecilia.
 Lucy said later, "I just felt so secure with Mr. Marshall and his wife...
 How grateful I have been over all these years for the protection and the kindness he gave to me."

 In April 1956, in Dallas, Lucy married Hugh Foster, a divinity student (and later a minister) whom she had met at Miles College.

 For the next seventeen years, Lucy and her family lived in various cities in Louisiana, Mississippi, and Texas.
 Her notoriety made it difficult at first for her to find employment as a teacher.
 The Fosters moved back to Alabama in 1974, and Lucy obtained a position in the Birmingham school system.
 Lucy remained a civil rights advocate for some time, making speeches at NAACP meetings around the country.

 In April 1988, Lucy's expulsion was officially annulled by the University of Alabama.
 She enrolled in the graduate program in Education the following year and received an M.A. degree in May 1992, receiving a standing ovation at graduation.
 Her daughter Grazia graduated from the University of Alabama with a bachelor's degree the same year.
 The university named an endowed fellowship in her honor and unveiled a portrait of her in the student union.
 The inscription reads "Her initiative and courage won the right for students of all races to attend the University.
-She is a sister of the Zeta Phi Beta sorority."
+She is a sister of Zeta Phi Beta Sorority, Inc."

 Late in life, Lucy stated that she still resented the way the university had previously treated her, but "you just refuse to spend time thinking about it."

 Lucy died on March 2, 2022, at the age of 92.
 Her grandniece, Nikema Williams, is a member of the United States House of Representatives and chair of the Democratic Party of Georgia.